-Such a provision should be inserted in the contract for resolution for future disputes or there may be an agreement to submit to arbitration an existing dispute.
+Such a provision should be inserted in the contract for the resolution of future disputes.

-- 2. Informal Procedures.
-Under the American Arbitration Association (AAA) rules, the procedure is relatively simple: courtroom rules of evidence are not strictly applicable; there usually is limited motion practice and limited formal discovery.
-There is no requirement for transcripts of the proceedings or for written opinions of the arbitrators.
-Though there may be no formal discovery, the AAA's various commercial rules allow the arbitrator to require production of relevant information and documents.
-The AAA's rules are flexible and may be varied by mutual agreement of the parties. - 3.
-Impartial and Knowledgeable Neutrals to Serve As Arbitrators.
-Arbitrators are selected for specific cases because of their knowledge of the subject matter.
-Based on that experience, arbitrators can render an award grounded on thoughtful and informed analysis. - 4.
-Final and Binding Awards that Are Enforceable in a Court.
-Court intervention and review is very limited by applicable state or federal arbitration laws and award enforcement is facilitated by those same laws.
+2. Informal Procedures.

+Under the American Arbitration Association (AAA) rules, the procedure is relatively simple; courtroom rules of evidence are not strictly applicable.
+There is limited "motion" practice and limited "formal discovery".
+The AAA rules have no requirements for transcripts of the proceedings or for written opinions of the arbitrators.

+3. Commercial Rules.

+www.PDHcenter.org

+Allows the arbitrator to require the production of relevant information and documents.
+The AAA's rules are flexible and may be varied by mutual agreement of the parties.

+4. Impartial and Knowledgeable Neutrals to Serve As Arbitrators.
+Arbitrators can be selected for specific cases because of their knowledge of the subject matter.
+Based on their experience, arbitrators can render as of the subject matter.
+Based on their experience, arbitrators can render an award grounded on thoughtful and informed analysis.

+5. Final and Binding Awards that Are Enforceable in a Court.
+Court intervention and review are very limited by applicable state or federal arbitration laws and award enforcement is facilitated by those same laws.

-As outlined in the course overview arbitration is not a God given right.
+As outlined in the course overview arbitration is not a given right.
 Courts are powerless to order binding arbitration.
-Everyone has their right to trial by jury, unless you agree to give it up and settle a dispute by ADR.

-If you want to use arbitration to settle a dispute, it is usually best to have an arbitration clause in the contract.
-Typical arbitration clauses that have stood the test of time are outlined in module #4.
+Everyone has their right to trial by jury unless they agree to give it up and settle a dispute by ADR.
+If you want to use arbitration to settle a dispute, it is best to have the arbitration clause in the contract.
+Typical arbitration clauses that have stood the test of time are outlined in Module #4.
 The arbitration clause should be definitive on what you are agreeing to arbitrate---any, all or only certain types of disputes.
 Properly worded arbitration clauses are hard to overturn in court.
 Both Federal and State law recognized arbitration as an alternative to civil trials and judges are reluctant to overturn them.
-In fact, the U. S. Supreme Court has ruled that party agreed arbitration is in support of public policy, which is not to be taken lightly by federal or state judges.
+In fact, the U. S. Supreme Court has ruled that party-agreed arbitration is in support of public policy, which is not to be taken lightly by federal or state judges.